puppetlabs/puppet-docs/source/puppet/4.1/reference/resources_user_group_windows.markdown

 On Windows, user and group account names can take multiple forms, e.g. `Administrators`, `<host>\Administrators`, `BUILTIN\Administrators`, `S-1-5-32-544` --- the last is called a security identifier (SID).
 Puppet treats all these forms as equivalent: when comparing two account names, it first transforms account names into their canonical SID form and compares the SIDs instead.

 If you need to refer to a user or group in multiple places in a manifest (e.g. when creating [relationships between resources][relationships]), be consistent with the case of the name.
 Names are case-sensitive in Puppet manifests, but case-insensitive on Windows.
+It's important that the cases match, however, because autorequire will attempt to match users with fully qualified names (User[BUILTIN\Administrators]) in addition to SIDs (User[S-1-5-32-544]).
+It might not match in cases where domain accounts and local accounts have the same name, such as Domain\Bob versus LOCAL\Bob.

 ## Errata